PotatoMaaan/simple-trash-cli/README.md

 # Simple-Trash-Cli

-The goal of this project was to build a simpler and faster version of [trash-cli](https://github.com/andreafrancia/trash-cli).
-The project has as little depencies as possible.
+A simple tool for interacting with the XDG trash, similar to [trash-cli](https://github.com/andreafrancia/trash-cli).
+The projects aims to be straightforward and well documented.

+You only need a single, small binary, making this ideal for minimal server setups etc.

-I tried to be as compliant with [the XDG spec](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html) as reasonably possible, with the exception of top-level trash directores. (might be supported in the future)
+I tried to be as compliant with [the XDG spec](https://specifications.freedesktop.org/trash-spec/trashspec-latest.html) as reasonably possible, diverging in some small places where other implementations (notably glib) also do so.

 > [!IMPORTANT]
 > I made this mainly for personal use.
-While you can of course use it yourself, be advised that I cannot guarantee the integrity of your files.
+While I tried my best to ensure integrity, I cannot guarantee this.
 Use at your own risk.

-### Currently missing features (might come later)

-- Invoking subcommands through the binary name directly (eg. calling `trash-restore`)
-- Top-level trash directores
-- Restore multiple files
-- Remove / Restore based on pattern
-- Listing on various repos (eg. AUR)

 # Installation / Building